 (9) This section does not prevent a repetition of the relevant financial information in the financial table in any other form in connection with the remainder of the information under section 15 of the Code that is to be set out in the precontractual statement.

+Note for this regulation:

-Note — Section 14(1)(a) of the Code requires a credit provider to give a prospective debtor a precontractual statement setting out matters required by section 15 of the Code to be included in the credit contract document.
+Section 14(1)(a) of the Code requires a credit provider to give a prospective debtor a precontractual statement setting out matters required by section 15 of the Code to be included in the credit contract document.
 The precontractual statement must be given before the credit contract is entered into or before the debtor makes an offer to enter into the contract, whichever first occurs.
 Under section 14(4) of the Code, the regulations may prescribe the form in which any of that financial information is to be contained in the precontractual statement.

 [Regulation 13 amended in Gazette 29 Sep 2006 p.
 4250-1.]